England Ireland Find Havens

 Image: Geni via CC ASA 3.0

-Most leisure craft can cut across Calshot Spit by at high water.
-However, at low water, a vessel carrying any draft must take a course very close to the east, the Calshot side, of the port channel navigation buoys to keep clear of the main fairway and its ‘Area of Concern’.
-The ‘Area of Concern’ finishes at the Hook Buoy, off Calshot Castle, when Southampton Water has been entered.
+Most leisure craft can cut across Calshot Spit at high water.
+However, at low water, a vessel carrying any draft must take a course very close to the east, the Calshot side, of the port channel navigation buoys to keep clear of the main fairway and its 'Area of Concern'.
+After entering Southampton Water, the 'Area of Concern' finishes at the Hook Buoy, off Calshot Castle.

-The Solent's western and eastern approaches converge at Calshot Castle where Southampton Water commences.
-From here Southampton Water extends north-westward to the south end of Southampton Docks that marks the junction of the River Test and the River Itchen.
-The River Itchen flows in a north direction, and the River Test leads north-westward as a continuation of Southampton Water.
-Southampton City is seen from the entire length of Southampton Water.
+The Solent's western and eastern approaches converge at Calshot Castle, where Southampton Water commences.
+From here, Southampton Water extends northwestward to the south end of Southampton Docks, which marks the junction of the River Test and the River Itchen.
+The River Itchen flows north, and the River Test leads northwestward as a continuation of Southampton Water.
+Southampton City will be seen from the entire length of Southampton Water.

 Dock Head, standing at the head of Southampton Water and the confluence of the